Yeast infection (thrush) from oral sex?

 - Difficulty swallowing, if thrush has spread to the esophagus

 Tests for thrush may include a throat culture, and an endoscopic exam or barium swallow (if it has spread to the esophagus).
 If thrush is diagnosed, treatment typically includes an antifungal medicine, thorough oral hygiene, and salt water rinses.
 Recurring oral thrush can be a sign of an underlying medical condition, so it's important to see a health care professional if you are experiencing these symptoms, or if the yeast infection returns after treatment.
 Some studies suggest that yeast infections can be passed from males to females (not just vice versa) so if yeast infections continue to recur, both partners should get tested.
-Columbia students can make an appointment at Medical Services through Open Communicator or by calling X4-2284.

 To prevent thrush, practice good oral hygiene and treat vaginal yeast infections early.
 Also, it's a good idea to avoid having oral sex if one partner is feeling itchy or uncomfortable, or use condoms and dams to prevent the spread of Candida.
 There is also some evidence that eating a diet lower in carbohydrates and including yogurt containing acidophilus can help prevent yeast infections.